dploeger/jekyll-revealjs/README.md

 * reveal_dependencies: Additional reveal.js [dependencies][]
 * reveal_path: Path to the reveal.js-installation [reveal.js]

+You can also further customize the presentation:

+* extra_css: Additional CSS files added after the reveal theme []

 ## Custom reveal.js-themes

 If you want to use your custom reveal.js-theme, we recommend adding a directory "theme", putting the file(s)